 Helmut Schmidt Fellowship

-We seek an individual who has excelled in academia and/or policy and is committed to studying and/or advancing the transatlantic relationship and/or European integration.
-Senior academics or think tankers applying for this position are expected to have a strong publication record and regular high-level media exposure.
+We seek an individual who has excelled in academia, policy, and/or journalism and is committed to studying and/or advancing the transatlantic relationship and/or European integration.
+Senior academics, think tankers, and journalists based in Germany applying for this position are expected to have a strong publication record and regular high-level media exposure.
 Policymakers applying for the fellowship are expected to have a proven record in advancing European integration and/or transatlantic relations and the readiness to engage actively in the policy debate on European and transatlantic issues.

 How to Apply